hellowebbooks/hellowebapp/installation-instructions/python-mac.md

 First, are you comfortable with the command line?
-It's infinitely simpler to download and install utilities for your Mac using the command line, so if you haven't used the command line before, try out [The Command Line Crash Course](http://cli.learncodethehardway.org/book/) by the same author who wrote Learn Python the Hard way.
+It's infinitely simpler to download and install utilities for your Mac using the command line, so if you haven't used the command line before, try out [The Command Line Crash Course](http://cli.learncodethehardway.org/book/) by the same author who wrote [Learn Python the Hard Way](learnpythonthehardway.org).
 Should only take a day or so to go through all the lessons.

 ## Installing the correct version of Python

 Unfortunately the native Python that comes on Macs isn't great for development, so we'll need to install GCC, which'll set your computer up to be able to download Python.

-### Installing Command Line Tools / XCode

 **Do you have XCode installed already?
 If so, skip this section.
 Don't know what I mean?
 You likely don't have it installed.**